charlestsang/charlestsang/README.md

 ## My Motivation

 - 👋 Hi, I’m @charlestsang
 - 👀 I’m enthusiastic in Data Science and business analytics.
 I became a data anlyst in a market research company since 2013.
-From then on, I have been working on various positions and in different stream fields of data, different project experience within data science.
+From then on, I have been working on various positions and in different stream fields of data, wich give me many different project experiences within data science.
 The more I work with data, the more I can recognize the scope of data keep enlarging.

 - Since the data science area has been evolving over time, it is hard to use a solid definition to define what's data scientist.
 However, as more and more people(expecially more with a phd degree from various fields) enter this indutry, the bar has been raised higher.
 Though with a working title as "data scientist", I still feel less comfortable as being named a real "scientist".
 Therefore, I made up my mind to keep learning and iterate my knowledge over data sicence.